jbatbayar/recipe_ratings_project/README.md

 ></iframe>

-  The p-value was 0.092, and it is higher than our significance level 0.05, so we fail to reject the null hypothesis.
+  The p-value was 0.092, and it is higher than our significance level 0.05, so we **fail to reject** the null hypothesis.
 We do not have enough evidence to reject that the missingness of `'review'` is dependent on `'minutes'`.

 ---
 ## Hypothesis Testing
 I will be performing a permutation test with the following hypotheses, test statistic, and significance level:

-**Null Hypothesis:** The ratings of recipes with more and less calories than mean are from the same distibution.
+- **Null Hypothesis:** The ratings of recipes with more and less calories than mean are from the same distibution.
-**Alternate Hypothesis:**: The mean rating of recipes with calories lower than the mean is higher than the mean rating of recipes with calories greater than the mean.
+- **Alternate Hypothesis:**: The mean rating of recipes with calories lower than the mean is higher than the mean rating of recipes with calories greater than the mean.
-**Test statistic:** Difference in group means (mean of ratings of recipes with calories more than average - mean of ratings of recipes with calories less than average)
+- **Test statistic:** Difference in group means (mean of ratings of recipes with calories more than average - mean of ratings of recipes with calories less than average)
-**Significance level:** 0.01
+- **Significance level:** 0.01

 Using the `'more_than_mean'` column from the Bivariate analysis and `'rating'` from our dataset, I computed the difference in mean ratings 1000 times.
+The observed statistic, mean rating of recipes with calories higher than average - mean rating of recipes with calories higher than average, was -0.019303469126112027.

+As a result, I had a p-value of **1.0**.
+This was much higher than my significance level 0.01, so I **failed to reject** my null hypothesis.

 ---
 ## Framing a Prediction Problem